Skip to main content

 The most significant decline in volume was in exports to the United States, with nearly all the loss in volume (21 million litres) being unpackaged wine, following a surge in unpackaged wine to the market throughout 2022 and the start of 2023.

-Exports to Canada stabilised in value as the decline in unpackaged wine eased and exports with an average value of $7.50 and above increased by 28 percent in value.
+Exports with an average value of $7.50 and above increased by 28 percent in value.

-In Europe, growth in exports to the United Kingdom and Belgium more than offset declines to Germany, Denmark, and Spain – resulting in a small increase overall for the region.
+In Europe, growth in exports to the United Kingdom and Belgium more than offset declines to Germany, Denmark and Spain.

 “Driving the results for markets, aside from mainland China, is the ongoing decline in global wine consumption as consumers moderate their alcohol consumption due to a more active focus on their health as well as cost-of-living pressures,” Mr Bailey said.